Workplace Safety and Health:

 Agency Affected: Department of Labor

-Comments: OSHA intends to update its Field Operations Manual to include a link to a March 2012 memorandum about employer safety incentive and disincentive policies and practices.
-According to the Department of Labor's October 2013 update, the update has been drafted and is being vetted before being issued.
-To date, the Department of Labor has not provided documentation of OSHA's revised Field Operations Manual.
+Comments: According to the Department of Labor's September 2014 update, OSHA is drafting language for its field operations manual to address the key elements of a positive safety culture.
+OSHA intends to update its field operations manual to include a link to a March 2012 memorandum about employer safety incentive and disincentive policies and practices.
+To date, the Department of Labor has not provided documentation of OSHA's revised field operations manual.

 Recommendation: To help OSHA inspectors consistently educate employers about the importance of safety culture, the Secretary of Labor should direct the Assistant Secretary of OSHA to add language about key elements of a positive safety culture-and the potential effect of different types of safety incentive programs and other workplace safety policies-to its field operations manual.